Kokumber

 That’s the main idea around this challenge, to build the ‘get things done, no matter what’ attitude.

 If you’re thinking to start this challenge, I highly encourage you to listen to this podcast by Andy Frisella first.
 Here, he explained in depth the main purpose of this challenge and what to expect from it.
-Wear headphones if you have children around, cuz there’s a lot of cussing.
+Wear your headphones cuz there’s a lot of cussing.

 Related Post : How To Get Your Life Back On Track